Church of Vilupulli

 is one of the 16 Churches of Chiloé that were declared UNESCO World Heritage Sites on 30 November 2000.

-Built at the beginning of the 20th century, the patron saint of the church of Vilupulli is St Anthony - also the patron saint of the Church of Colo - whose feast day is celebrated on June 13.
+Likely built at the beginning of the 20th century, the patron saint of the church of Vilupulli is St Anthony - also the patron saint of the Church of Colo - whose feast day is celebrated on June 13.

 This church belongs to the parish of San Carlos, Chonchi, one of the 24 parishes that form the Diocese of Ancud.

+History

+The exact date of the church's construction is unknown.
+According to Father Gabriel Guarda, at least one part of it is thought to date from the 18th century.
+According to other sources, the church was built through community cooperation starting in the 20th century.

+In 1940, the church's bell was added, requiring a community effort to install.

+Reportedly, Charles Darwin may have visited the church in 1843.